 2017 World Latte Art Champion:

-Arnon Thitiprasert from Thailand
+Arnon Thitiprasert representing Thailand

 The World Latte Art Championship highlights artistic expression in a competition platform that challenges the barista in an on-demand performance.